BarendPotijk/deribit_historical_trades/README.md

   1. Open the script in your preferred Python editor.
   2. Ensure that the required libraries are installed.
-  3. Set the query parameters for the API endpoint in the function <br />
+  3. Set the query parameters for the API endpoint in the function derivative_data(): <br />

      ```python
      derivative_data(`currency`, `start_date`, `end_date`, `kind`, `count`)
      ```